Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

 ## We should all be here

-- Open Google Developer tools, and lets look over what we have accomplished.
+- Open Google Developer tools, and let's look over what we have accomplished.

 -Container